Peculiar velocity effects on the Hubble constant from time-delay cosmography: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Pierre Fleury for interesting discussions and Aymeric Galan and Simon Birrer for valuable feedback on a preliminary version of this work.
+We would like to thank Pierre Fleury, Eric Linder and Sebastian Von Hausegger for interesting discussions and Aymeric Galan and Simon Birrer for valuable feedback on a preliminary version of this work.
 C.D.\,and T.B.\,are supported by ERC Starting Grant \textit{SHADE} (grant no.\,StG 949572).
 M.M.\,acknowledges the support of the Swiss National Science Foundation (SNSF) under grant P500PT\_203114.
 T.B.\,is further supported by a Royal Society University Research Fellowship (grant no.\,URF$\backslash$ R1$\backslash$180009).